DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

-To interface with the datadog, I chose python as it was already installed on the machince.
+To interface with the datadog, I chose python as it was already installed on the machine.
 I just needed to add pip3 python's package manager and then install the datadog SDK for python which is just wrapper to the datadog to make it easier for development.
 I did this with the following commands:

 ```
 sudo apt install -y python3-pip